danielgafni/dotfiles/README.md

 This repository contains my personal configuration files for various Linux apps & tools.

-The setup is made for Wayland with Hyprland.
+The setup is made for Wayland with Hyprland (for Nvidia).

  - zsh  # shell
  - neovim  # text editor